 The JwkSetSecretStore verifies the signature of the token when the value of a kid in the JWK set matches a kid in the the signed access token.

-If the JWT doesn't have a $\,$ kid , or if the JWK set doesn't contain a key with the same value, the JwkSetSecretStore looks for valid secrets with the same purpose as the value of $\,$ verificationSecretId $\,$.

-- a.
-If you are logged in to AM, log out and clear any cookies. - b.
-Go to https://ig.ext.com:8443/home/cdsso[□].
+If the JWT doesn't have a kid , or if the JWK set doesn't contain a key with the same value, the JwkSetSecretStore looks for valid secrets with the same purpose as the value of verificationSecretId .
+3. Test the setup: a.
+If you are logged in to AM, log out and clear any cookies. b.
+Go to https://ig.ext.com:8443/home/cdsso [2] .
 If you see warnings that the site is not secure, respond to the warnings to access the site.

-The CrossDomainSingleSignOnFilter redirects the request to AM for authentication.

-When you have authenticated, AM calls /home/cdsso/redirect, and includes the CDSSO token.
+The CrossDomainSingleSignOnFilter redirects the request to AM for authentication. c.Log in to AM as user demo, password Ch4ng31t.
+When you have authenticated, AM calls /home/cdsso/redirect , and includes the CDSSO token.
 The CrossDomainSingleSignOnFilter passes the request to sample app, which returns the home page.